Calling all beauty lovers – Here’s everything we know about Boots’s 70% off sale

 Boots 70% off sale 2022: When is it and what are the best deals to shop right now?

-If you missed out on the January sales, don’t panic, because the shopping gods at Boots have answered our prayers with plenty of deals continuing into this month.
+If the January sales passed you by, fear not, because the shopping gods at Boots have answered our prayers with plenty of deals continuing into this month.

-Whether your beauty arsenal needs restocking or you’re ready to switch up your make-up, skincare or haircare routine, now’s the perfect time to do so, as the retailer is offering shoppers massive discounts of up to 50 per cent across a range of categories online – but things are about to get even better.
+Whether your go-to beauty products could do with restocking or you’re ready to switch up your make-up, skincare or haircare routine, now’s the perfect time to do so, as the retailer is offering shoppers massive discounts of up to 50 per cent across a range of categories online – but things are about to get even better.

 Read more: